 Cost: Pizzas start at SEK 100, beverages vary

 Just around the corner from Omnipollos Hatt is the bustling street of Götgatan.
 The authentic neighborhood of Södermalm sometimes referred to as “Stockholm’s Brooklyn,” has more than just great restaurants.
 This trendy, creative, and young part of the city has some really great shopping!

 Götgatan is home to many shops and stores for every taste.
-Grab some truly Swedish clothes on Weekday or bring home some Scandinavian décor from Grandpa, one of the many home stores.
+Grab some truly Swedish clothes on weekdays or bring home some Scandinavian décor from Grandpa, one of the many home stores.
 The pedestrian-only area makes for a pleasant and relaxing experience.

-Go to a Museum (or two) For Free
+Go to a museum (or two) For Free

 Who doesn’t like free?
 Stockholm offers a pretty great selection of museums with free entry.
 Save some money and learn about Stockholm’s history, culture, and art at one of these freebies:

 - Moderna Museet-The Modern Art Museum